 When you install Windows XP or Windows Vista, the operating system will examine all attached IDE devices for their capabilities and configure them accordingly.
 This is critical in ensuring a fast computer, since the hard disks and DVD drives need to operate at maximum performance.

-In some cases this automatic detection of the capabilities of attached devices fails and your will end up with a slow computer.
+In some cases this automatic detection of the capabilities of attached devices fails and you will end up with a slow computer.
 Especially with today’s large hard disks and use of DVD instead of CDROM, maximum transfer rates are very important.
 If you are not sure if the devices have been configured properly, you can force Windows to reexamine the DMA capabilities of Devices.
 This will ensure that attached devices are checked again and configured properly.

 Follow these steps to force Windows to reexamine the attached IDE devices: